priteshkapuriya/react-custom-form-component/README.md

 ```

 ## **ThoughtProcessForAPI**
-I choose this API because I wanted to give complete control to user on passing input as per their convienience and also it is very easy to extend and very flexible in-terms of inputs.
+I choose this API because I wanted to give complete control to user on passing input as per their convenience and also it is very easy to extend and very flexible in-terms of inputs.

 ## API